ejackson815/NoPreference/README.md

 ![5](/images/5.jpg)

 ### Restrictions
-*	Timing: We only selected a short period of the time (March 2018) to explore the data as the dataset is enomously large and cannot be successfully
+*	Timing: We only selected a short period of the time (March 2018) to explore the data as the dataset is enomously large and cannot be loaded to github successfully

 ### References
 * [https://aspm.faa.gov/apm/sys/AnalysisAP.asp](https://aspm.faa.gov/apm/sys/AnalysisAP.asp)